-My husband and I have been house-sitting since 2018, anywhere from one week to 6 months.
-Packing is always a big issue with us.
+My husband and I have been house-sitting since 2011, anywhere from one week to 6 months.
+Packing is always a big issue for us.
 Slowly but surely, we are learning that we don’t have to pack everything we own for a successful house sit!

 Travelling in Costa Rica or Mexico is a different story.
-In most cases, we don’t have a vehicle and lugging all our stuff from one place to another was becoming a real chore, especially for air travel.
+In most cases, we didn’t have a vehicle, and lugging all our stuff from one place to another was becoming a real chore, especially for air travel.

 Here are some handy tips that will make your travels much more pleasant – everything from the clothing you need to footwear, even to reading!